Sparsh-Sharma/sparsh-sharma.github.io/index.md

 ## Welcome to my website

 Thanks for visiting!
-I am currently a Research Associate at the Brandenburg Technical University and the Technical University-Berlin working in the field of aeroacoustics and turbulence.
-My research group's official page is [here](https://www.b-tu.de/fg-akustik/).
+I am currently a Research Associate at the Brandenburg Technical University and the Technical University-Berlin working in the field of turbulence and aeroacoustics.
+My research group's official page is [here](https://www.b-tu.de/fg-stroemungsmodellierung/).

 ### Recent Publication in the [Journal of Sound and Vibration](https://www.sciencedirect.com/science/article/pii/S0022460X20304867)
 [Stochastic modelling of leading-edge noise in time-domain using vortex particles](https://www.sciencedirect.com/science/article/pii/S0022460X20304867)